6 Proven Ways to Learn Self Defense

 1) Self-Defense is Psychological

 Therefore, the first thing you need to learn about self-defense is to desist from the idea that you’re a victim.
-Think about the famous quotes from people like Gandhi or Martin Luther King Jr.: Even if you’re physically beaten, you shouldn’t let that break your spirit.
+Think about the famous quotes from Gandhi or Martin Luther King Jr.: Even if you’re physically beaten, you shouldn’t let that break your spirit.
 Always find that within your spirit.

 Once you find your resolve, understand that 9/10 times, the key to resolving a conflict is usually proactive and psychological.